 Jack McCall (Eddie Murphy - Tower Heist) makes his living from talking, well talking authors in to signing up with the company he works for which promotes books.
 For Jack reading the book isn't important but getting the deal done, in fact much of Jack's life is about saying what ever is needed to get it done and not really paying much attention to others or what he is really saying.
 But after trying to fast talk a spiritual guru into signing with the company Jack finds a tree has suddenly grown in his garden.
-Initially bemused he discovers every word he utters causes a leaf to drop from the tree and when all the leaves are gone Jack fears he is going to die.
+Initially bemused he discovers every word he utters causes a leaf to drop from the tree and when all the leaves have fallen Jack fears he is going to die.

 Making meaningful comedies, those which have a soul searching message are not the easiest of things to do going on previous attempts to do the same.
 And sadly whilst "A Thousand Words" isn't a bad comedy it is another addition to the list of misses which doesn't quite balance the comedy and meaning in a smooth manner.
 As such what you get in "A Thousand Words" is pretty much 80 minutes of comedy followed by 10 minutes of being deep and meaningful.